yeshwanth32/cs326-final-groupname/docs/final.md

 Worked on /user/join endpoint.
 Helped with user rentals and information page.
 Provided assistance to teammates whenever it was needed.
+Worked on added ux and ui elements to front end
+Helped write documentation
+Worked on user and password authentication and trying to set up cryptojs Worked on debugging and coordinating with teammates.

 ## Conclusion